Your First Visit

 Plan to allow extra travel time for increased traffic in the mornings.

-We ask that you stop all anti-allergy medication for 3 to 5 days so that your tests will be more accurate.
+We ask that you stop all anti-allergy medication for 1 week so that your tests will be more accurate.
 Other medications may also be required to be held for testing.
-If you have asthma, you may take your anti-asthmatic medication, but do not take any on the morning of your initial visit , if possible.
+If you have asthma, you may take your anti-asthmatic medication, but do not take any on the morning of your initial visit, if possible.
 Bring your medications or a list if you do not know their names.

 If you are taking medication for diabetes, please bring some lunch with you.
 If you have had a steroid injection, such as cortisone or kenalog within 3 weeks of your scheduled appointment, please notify the office.